Updated: 6/2/2022 | Porto Travel Guide

 #4 Visit Mercado do Bolhão

 The Mercado do Bolhão is a perfect destination for foodies.
-Here you can find lots of vendors offering different types of traditional and modern Portuguese food and beverage.
+Here you can find lots of vendors offering different types of traditional and modern Portuguese food and beverages.

 And while you’re here, we recommend checking out Bolhão Central Loft near the marketplace with amazing miradouros (or viewpoints) of Porto.